Budgeting for a self build: How to stay in the black

 In our example, you could spend up to £100,000 on a plot.

 Even the best-laid plans can go awry!
-You’ll need to set aside about 10% of the total budget as a contingency.
-If this seems like a large amount, just remember that even a slight overspend on a few major items can quickly add up.
+So, when budgeting for a self build, you’ll need to set aside about 10% of the total budget as a contingency.
+If this seems like a large amount, bear in mind that even a slight overspend on a few major items can quickly add up.

 We’ve seen projects stall because they didn’t have a contingency fund.
 Getting back on track after running of out money will add further costs to already stretched budget.